Tax treatment in settlement agreements

 You may be entitled to exercise share options and receive share awards either before or at some point after termination.
 The tax and NICs liabilities will depend on many factors including whether the scheme is tax-advantaged, the length of ownership and the reason for cessation of employment.
 A cash cancellation or compensation payment will be fully taxable.

-Can payments for injury to feelings and discrimination be paid tax free?
+Can payments for personal injury and injury to feelings following discrimination be paid tax free?

-If the payment relates to injury to feelings, and the discrimination giving rise to the payment is not related to the termination of employment (i.e. in relation to events prior to the termination), it can generally be paid tax free.
+If the payment relates to injury to feelings for discrimination and the payment is not related to the termination of employment (i.e. in relation to events leading up to the termination), it can generally be paid tax free.
 However, payments for injury to feelings under a settlement agreement are taxable, as the discrimination and subsequent compensation are being paid in connection with the termination of employment.

 What if the termination payments stagger a tax year?